Connor Hughes (footballer)

-Connor Niall Hughes (born 6 May 1993) is an English semi-professional footballer who plays as a midfielder for Daisy Hill.
+Connor Niall Hughes (born 6 May 1993) is an English semi-professional footballer who plays as a midfielder for Stalybridge Celtic.
 He played for Oldham Athletic in the Football League as a professional footballer.

 Career

 Oldham Athletic

 Hughes joined Oldham Athletic in May 2009 on a two-year scholarship.

 After playing for the youth and reserves, he made his first-team debut as a substitute in a Football League match on 17 March 2012.

-Hyde
+Non-League

-On 31 May 2013, Hughes signed for Hyde on a one-year deal.
+On 31 May 2013, Hughes signed for Hyde on a two-year deal.
 He made his debut for the club on 17 August 2013, coming on as a second-half substitute in Hyde's 2–2 draw with Hereford United.
 He scored his first league goal for the club in their 5–2 home defeat to Wrexham on 28 December 2013.

-Halifax

 He joined Halifax on 15 July 2015.
 Bradford Park Avenue signed Hughes on a month's loan in October 2015.